Kong/docs.konghq.com/app/gateway-oss/2.5.x/hybrid-mode.md

 When new configs are sent out from control planes to data planes, the data planes runs it's own schema validator against control plane supplied DB-less config.
-Data planes rejects any config that could not pass the schema validation.
+Data planes reject any config that does not pass the schema validation.

 One exception to the validation on data planes is that if the value of a control plane supplied field is `null` and data plane's schema does not have information about